 Official Business Letter Format and Writing Guide

-When formatting a letter, you need to pay attention to the format of both your page and content.
+When formatting a letter, you need to pay attention to the format of both your page and the content.
 Both are essential to creating a professional look that is the basis of a proper business letter.

 Page Format – 5 Basic Rules